Isaquehg/software-quality/README.md

 # software-quality
-Content from the Software Quality discipline
+Content from the Software Quality lectures